aptos-foundation/AIPs/aips/aip-47.md

 ## Timeline

-Tentatively targetted for aptos-release-v1.8
+Tentatively targetted for aptos-release-v1.10

 ### Suggested implementation timeline

-Above design has been completed, and implementation is ongoing, and you can follow it on the aggregators_v2 branch
+Full implementation has been completed, together with a suite of tests

 ### Suggested developer platform support timeline